carbonteq/dev-portal-fuma/content/docs/best-practices/backend/overview.md

 ---
-title: Best Practices
+title: Overview
+description: In this section are presented some of language agnostic best practices, and guidelines for backend applications.
 ---

-In this section are presented some of the best practices, and guidelines for backend applications gathered from different sources.
-Best Practices Mentioned here are language agnostic and can be used in any backend project

 **Everything below should be seen as a recommendation**, not a rule.
 Different projects have different requirements, so any pattern mentioned in this section should be adjusted to project needs or even skipped entirely if it doesn't fit.
 In real world production applications you will most likely only need a fraction of those patterns depending on your use cases.